The insider advice on this page is from one of Wendy’s Trusted Travel Experts for India: Sanjay Saxena of Nomadic Expeditions.

 For lunch during a busy day, stop at Juggernaut, the city’s current reigning king of South Indian cusine, for a masala dosa or their Juggernaut South Indian Thaal.

-Travelers often steer clear of street food for reasons of hygiene, but chaat—the tapas-style spicy treats you typically find in northern India—are now being safely offered in some restaurants.
-Dahi bhala is a local favorite: chickpea flour balls that are fried and then soaked in yogurt (dahi) mixed with tamarind sauce and a healthy dose of various spices; try them at Natraj Restaurant in Old Delhi.
-There’s also papri chaat, or Indian nachos: crispy chips made from refined wheat flour and topped with chickpeas, crumbled potato, diced onions, and cilantro.
+Travelers often steer clear of street food for hygiene reasons, but chaat—the tapas-style spicy treats you typically find in northern India—are now safely being offered in some restaurants.
+Dahi bhala is a local favorite: chickpea flour balls that are fried and then soaked in yogurt (dahi) mixed with tamarind sauce and a healthy dose of various spices.
+Another favorite is papri chaat or Indian nachos: crispy chips made from refined wheat flour and topped with chickpeas, crumbled potato, diced onions, and cilantro.
+Notable restaurants Haldirams and Bikanervala offer a safe way to enjoy India’s beloved street food—you can even watch the dishes being prepared right in front of you.

-Dinner at Varq, at the Taj Mahal Hotel and helmed by the always-perfect Chef Rajesh.
+Dinner at Varq, in the Taj Mahal Hotel and helmed by the always-perfect Chef Ankit Vig.
 The eclectic cuisine is anchored in traditional cooking, but with a mix of foreign ingredients (lobster, sea bass), local organic produce, and a profusion of Indian spices.
-You must get the chicken gandheri, a chicken kebab wrapped around sugarcane and served in a tall glass with mango chutney.
+You must get the chicken gandheri, a chicken kebab wrapped around sugarcane and served in a tall glass with mango chutney and Bengali-style prawns cooked in a rich smoked chili and mustard curry, served on a bed of fragrant coriander rice.

 Prime picnic spots